Saturday, August 31, 2024

 As that was happening, I considered my alternatives.
 I applied to a handful of jobs in the area, but there weren't many - that was the awesome thing about our site was that it was bringing good jobs to an area that didn't really have them.
 So much for that!
 The other thought I had was, honestly, I was so tired, and with six figures in my bank account, living where the cost of living is quite low, I could easily coast without a job for over a year, probably 18 months to 2 years.
 So I started to seriously consider taking a year off which would still give me time to find a job before I ran out of funds.
 I would decompress and enjoy days at the beach.
 I would focus more on my health.
 We would visit Disney World more.
 We would travel.
 It sounded so good and was so within reach.

 Having leverage - like 2 years worth of expenses in my back account - made it easy to turn down the initial offer that came from California.
 It was so far from the number I had in my head that it didn't feel worth negotiating because meeting in the middle would not suffice.
 I joke that my response was the "No heard round the world," because I was very quickly getting calls from multiple higher ups including the VP as to why I turned down the offer.
-My response to the question, "Don't you need a job?"
-Was, no, I don't.
+My response to the question, "Don't you need a job?" was, no, I don't.
 I have money to last me two years here and a sabbatical sounded really nice.
 If they couldn't make it worth my while, then I wouldn't move.

 One of the things on my Life List was to take a cruise through the Panama Canal, but that is challenging because it requires a lot of time and money and most people in their working years don't have that kind of time and money.
 But here I was having seemingly all the time in the world and plenty of money.
 So I booked the cruise, not knowing if it would be the start of my sabbatical or if GKN would come through with an acceptable offer for me to take, but my start date would have to wait.
 I needed at least this.